maxgerashenko/techQuiz/README.md

 # TechQuiz

-Tech Quiz could can test your knowledge or organize interview
+Tech Quiz could test your knowledge or organize interview

 ## Table of Contents